9-whiterose-9/aw-project/micro-frontends/feedback.md

 ##  Product's Feedback Microfrontend

 ### Responsability
+- Allows a user to see the feedback given by other people of a specific product where he also can leave its rating of the product.

 ### Why it should be a microfrontend
 - This microfrontend focuses solely on collecting and displaying feedback, keeping its codebase simple and manageable.